UPSC Exam > UPSC Notes > Economics Optional Notes for UPSC > UPSC Mains Answer PYQ 2023: Economics Optional Paper 2

 Post-reforms, India experienced a mixed trend in wage growth.
 There was significant wage growth in the organized sector, particularly in IT, finance, and services, while the unorganized sector lagged.
 The informal sector, which employs a large part of the workforce, saw sluggish wage growth.
 The informal nature of employment led to lower bargaining power for workers and less wage security.

-Reforms led to shifts in employment sectors, with a decrease in agricultural jobs and an increase in manufacturing and services.
-The National Sample Survey Office (NSSO) reports that the average daily wage in agriculture rose from ₹42 in 1993-94 to ₹277 in 2017-18.
-In contrast, wages in the service sector saw a sharper increase, growing from ₹125 to ₹765 during the same period.
+Reforms led to sectoral shifts in employment, with a decline in agricultural employment and a rise in manufacturing and services.
+According to the National Sample Survey Office (NSSO), the average daily wage rate in the agricultural sector grew from ₹42 in 1993-94 to ₹277 in 2017-18.
+However, wages in the service sector increased more sharply, from ₹125 to ₹765 during the same period.

-Despite this overall wage growth, the gender wage gap remains substantial.
-The Periodic Labour Force Survey (PLFS) 2018-19 shows that male workers earned, on average, 30% more than female workers in both rural and urban areas.
-Post-reform,
+Despite overall wage growth, the gender wage gap remains significant.
+The Periodic Labour Force Survey (PLFS) 2018-19 reports that male workers earned on average 30% more than female workers in both rural and urban areas.
+Post-reform, there has been an increased focus on minimum wage legislation.
+However, implementation remains inconsistent across states, affecting wage growth in the lower segments.

 The document UPSC Mains Answer PYQ 2023: Economics Optional Paper 2 | Economics Optional Notes for UPSC is a part of the UPSC Course Economics Optional Notes for UPSC.